“An Estimated Thirty-Seven Thousand Websites Hacked Daily”

 A popular misconception amongst the business community is that “hackers wouldn’t care about our website”.
 The simple truth is that the overwhelming majority of online attacks are automated, with pre-programmed software (bots) developed by hackers to automatically and constantly crawl the web for vulnerable sites.
 These bots can then plant malicious bugs, access databases to steal personal information on us and our customers, or delete it completely.
 I’ll leave it to you to decide what’s worse.

-Today’s websites have become more complex with businesses (rightly) generating ever greater interaction with its online visitors.
+Today’s websites have become more complex with businesses (rightly) generating ever greater interaction with their online visitors.
 This is something i3 Digital knows is essential in the race to be relevant and attractive to any customer base, so in no way do we promote reducing engagement online.
 Unfortunately, the unintentional consequence of such strategies can be heightened security loopholes and vulnerabilities within a company’s online existence.
 Vulnerabilities can be even more common for sites that store sensitive user data (such as personal details and credit card numbers), which are worth more to hackers and thus attract even more unwanted attention.

 Another consequence of the increasing evolution and complexity of websites is that software releases are happening more frequently, meaning software that companies purchased a few years ago may now be obsolete and without necessary updates and security patches.
 This is true of any technology platform, highlighting the double-edged sword of software evolution.